Gambling and online casinos in Iraq

 Historical context

-However, with the strengthening of religious influence and the coming to power of the Baathist Party- in 1969, all gambling establishments were closed,
+However, with the increase in religious influence and the coming to power of the Baathist Party in 1969, all gambling establishments were closed, and gambling was declared anti-social and immoral.

 gambling remains illegal, and religious institutions strictly condemn any attempts to legalize it.